praveenkumar/fcos-libvirt/README.md

 - This repo contain `fedora.yaml` file which you can use with Fedora CoreOS config Transpiler (fcct)  https://github.com/coreos/fcct to generate the `fedora.ign` file.
 Current `fedora.ign` file is generated using same tool.

-- Right now we are directly downloading the fedora coreos qcow2 image with a hardcoded link so if you want to try out some different link then download it manually with file name `fedora-coreos.qcow2` so it will not overwritten.
+- Fedora coreos qcow2 image is downloaded from https://builds.coreos.fedoraproject.org/streams/testing.json so if you want to try out some different stream then update that link manually, downloaded filename is `fedora-coreos.qcow2`.

+- Default password is set to `test` as part of ignition config file.

+## How to get IP of VM?

+VM IP is allocated by dns server run by libvirt.
+Easy way to get the IP is just follow the console logs using `virsh console <VM_ID>` and once the
+VM is started it print IP on the console.